Josh Harvey-Clemons Cut, Joe Walker Joins WFT

 Since then, he's bounced around to Arizona and last year in San Francisco, shuttling between the active roster and the practice squad, while also landing on the COVID list.

-Washington GM Martin Mayhew was a personnel executive with the 49ers last year.
+Washington GM Martin Mayhew was a personnel executive with the 49ers last year and is among the overseers of a WFT club always shuffling to try to get just a bit better, a move at a time.

 READ MORE: Moses Savings Effect on Allen/Scherff?